-There are no cross-bord der impacts likely to arise from this policy.
-Recommendations a Recommendations and Mitigation Measures : Option (a) should include le sufficient mitigation for site expansion in the countryside.
-Preferred A Option:
+There are no cross-b order impacts likely to arise from this policy.

+Recommendations and Mitigation Measures:

+Option (a) should inc Option (a) should include sufficient mitigation for site expansion in the countryside.

+Preferred A

+Option:

 Safeguarding of Land for and Delivery of Strategic Highway Improvements